 Using the exact measurements of the golden ratio circles also helps balance out the logo and make it look unified.
 (Note: A designer can help you with the golden ratio if you purchase our Enterprise Package).

 Ready to make an animal logo you love?
-Try our online logo maker and search for your animal of choice when you get to the symbols section.
+Try our logo maker and search for your animal of choice when you get to the symbols section.